TL;DR

 BlueHost

-Founded by Matt Heaton and Danny Ashworth in 2003 and acquired by Endurance International Group (EIG) in 2010, Bluehost is one of the largest hosting providers globally.
-The company offers a range of services including shared hosting, VPS hosting, dedicated servers, and WordPress hosting.
-They are one of the few who is officially recommended by WordPress.org.
+Founded in 2003 by Matt Heaton and Danny Ashworth, Bluehost has grown to become one of the world’s largest web hosting providers.
+Initially acquired by Endurance International Group (EIG) in 2010, it is now a flagship brand under NewFold Digital.
+Bluehost offers a comprehensive range of hosting services, including shared hosting, VPS, dedicated servers, and WordPress hosting.
+As one of the few hosts officially recommended by WordPress.org, it remains a popular choice for both beginners and experienced website owners.

 Quick Takeaway